 One way to prove your extraordinary abilities is to show off your trophies.
 When preparing your O-1 application, gather copies of awards confirmation letters, certificates, pictures of award plaques or trophies, public announcements, etc. Also, include some information about the award itself.
 For example, who presented the award?
 Who else did they consider?
 How many people compete for the award?
 How many of these awards are given out each year?
 Who else has won this award?

 - Receipt of nationally or internationally recognized prizes or awards

-- Membership in associations in the field which require outstanding achievements
+- Membership in exclusive associations

-- Published material about you or your work in professional or major media
+- Published material about you or your work

 - Authorship of scholarly articles in professional journals or other major media in your field

 - A high salary or other remuneration compared with others in your field

 - Participation, either on a panel or individually, as a judge of others

 - Employment in a leading or critical role for organizations with distinguished reputations